 Three rooms were combined to create this kitchen designed by Steve Appolloni.
 "A skylight was installed inside a unique vented soffit over the island to brighten the kitchen and create visual focus," Steve says.

-Stainless-steel appliances and an undermount sink form the kitchen triangle in this modernized classic kitchen designed by Erinn Valencich.
+Stainless-steel appliances and an framhouse sink form the kitchen triangle in this modernized classic kitchen.